About the American Service

 In response to the Russian attack on Ukraine — and the humanitarian crisis it caused — the American Service began in the western Ukrainian city of Lviv to facilitate humanitarian immigration to the United States.
 The founders were Aswar Rahman, an American businessman, and Misha*, a Ukrainian interpreter and humanitarian worker.

 Last names of Ukrainian nationals are often withheld for safety reasons.

-By 2023, the American Service had established an unique model of employment-supported resettlement.
+The American Service has established an unique model of employment-supported resettlement.

 Based in the Twin Cities metro of Minnesota in the United States, the American Service pioneered an employment-supported model for humanitarian parolees, that combines initial housing, well-paying jobs, and transportation, to circumvent charity services and plug newcomers right into the American economy.